DanielP41/API-RGA/README.md

 ## 🎨 Modern Frontend

 The project includes a sleek, responsive dashboard where you can:
-- Upload files (PDF, TXT, MD) via drag-and-drop.
+- Upload files (PDF, TXT, MD, EPUB, XLSX, XLS) via drag-and-drop.
 - Chat with your documents using context-aware AI.
 - Monitor system stats like processed documents and active models.